-The L2 SMOS SSS are retrieved with the BV dielectric constant model (Boutin et al., 2020) implemented in the L2OS processor version 7.
+In CCI+SSS V4, the L2 SMOS SSS are retrieved with the BV dielectric constant model (Boutin et al., 2020) implemented in the L2OS processor version 7.
 This model has been updated recently with an adjustment of the Debye model based on laboratory measurements instead of SMOS measurements.
 The new parametrisation is called BVZ (RD17).
-In CCI+SSS V4, we correct the SSS level for systematic differences due to the change in the dielectric constant model.
+This new setting has been used in CCI+SSS V5.